The 5 Best Puppy Training Pads: Tested & Evaluated 2023

 If you are a first-time puppy parent, a puppy pad may seem like an intuitive thing to use but it takes a bit of practice - for them and you!

 The quickest way for your dog to associate the puppy pad with pee-pee time is to literally pick them up and place them there whenever you sense they need to wee.
 You will have to keep a watchful eye on them in this case.
 Watch for the signs that they need to go like circling or squatting.
 You’ll need to move fast and place them on the puppy training pad to ensure the connection is made.
-“This is my peeing spot”.
+Soon enough your puppy will learn that “This is my peeing spot”.

 Accidents happen, sure, but you want to avoid them as much as possible.
 If your puppy pees on the sofa once, they can start to associate the sofa as their pee place.
 No fun for anyone!
 The easiest times to be consistently using the pee pad is during the times your dog is most likely to go.